Foreigners pile into Thai funds as baht's rise sweetens returns

-HONG KONG, March 27 Foreign investors are buying up Thai funds at their fastest pace in more than five years, lured by ample returns from an ascendant currency and extending the life of a share price rally in what was Southeast Asia's best performing market last year.
+HONG KONG Foreign investors are buying up Thai funds at their fastest pace in more than five years, lured by ample returns from an ascendant currency and extending the life of a share price rally in what was Southeast Asia's best performing market last year.

 Thai-focused offshore equity funds raised $550 million in February, their highest net monthly inflow since July 2007, data from fund tracker Lipper, a Thomson Reuters company, showed.
 EPFR, another tracker, said the influx continued this month with Thai equity funds attracting money in the week to March 20.